-Interestingly, this is coming at a time when majority of Christian bookstores are filled with self-help books, dating and marriages and motivational tomes, with only a handful of well-researched works specifically aimed at responding to Rome’s onslaughts making it to the shelves.
-Against this backdrop, serious Christians need to be prepared with answers to nail off the lynch pin of Catholic argumentation.
-One of it is the teaching on the authority of Tradition.
+Interestingly, this is coming at a time when majority of Christian bookstores are filled with self-help books and motivational tomes, with only a handful of well-researched works specifically aimed at responding to Rome’s onslaughts.

 1. The concept of two modes of revelation.

-The gaping hole in this view is that historical evidence proves that Catholicism is replete with novelties such as the Assumption of Mary or Papal Infallibility which were cooked up later in the centuries.
+The gaping hole in this view is, historical evidence proves that Roman Catholicism is replete with novelties such as the Assumption of Mary or Papal Infallibility which were cooked up later in the centuries.
 These dogmas cannot be supported with a shred of an early church record.

 2. The concept of material sufficiency.

-Obviously.
-Catholic tradition is like a theological putty that can be mould into whatever form Catholics want in order to fit into their constantly changing system.
-But there are insurmountable problems with their traditions:
+So, it’s obvious that Catholic tradition is like a theological putty that can be moulded into whatever form Catholic leaders want in order to fit into their constantly changing system.
+But there are insurmountable problems with this teaching:

 The most intriguing aspect of this is that in the last 2,000 years, none of Rome’s pope, clergy or apologist is yet to infallibly or inexhaustibly define or produce the doctrinal content of oral tradition!